vquynh/pubnub-alexa-pi/README.md

 * Start testing with the alexa app and you should see messages on your console
 * If you connect LEDs on GPIOs (1_11, 1_13 and 1_15), you should see then turn on/off in response to voice commands spoken into the alexa app.

-For more details on the original project from Gopal Amlekar on how to automate your home with voice using alexa, beagleboard, pubnub and raspberry pi, refer to the author's blog post on https://abszeroblog.wordpress.com/
+For more details on the original project from Gopal Amlekar on how to automate your home with voice using alexa, beaglebone, pubnub and raspberry pi, refer to the author's blog post on https://abszeroblog.wordpress.com/